What is puberty?

 Children with additional needs are likely to go through the physical changes of puberty in the same way as other children.

 Some children might have delayed physical development because of chronic health problems, which might cause a delay in the onset of puberty.
 How your child manages puberty emotionally might also be affected by additional needs.
-A health professional can answer any questions you might have about this.
+A health professional can answer any questions you have about this.
+Your GP or other health professionals working with your child can help.